czi-ai/transcriptformer/README.md

 ### Hardware Requirements
 - GPU (A100 40GB recommended) for efficient inference and embedding extraction.
 - Can also use a GPU with a lower amount of VRAM (16GB) by setting the inference batch size to 1-4.
+- **Multi-GPU support**: For faster inference on large datasets, use multiple GPUs with the `--num-gpus` parameter.
+  - Recommended for datasets with >100k cells
+  - Scales batch processing across available GPUs using Distributed Data Parallel (DDP)
+  - Best performance with matched GPU types and sufficient inter-GPU bandwidth

 ## Using the TranscriptFormer CLI